CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 from the code above:

-1. we create a list of values the outer array represents all ranges of the spreadsheet, the inner arrays are the rows since we didn't specify the `majorDimention`, and each item in the array is a value of the cell.
+1. I create a list of values the outer array represents all ranges of the spreadsheet, the inner arrays are the rows since I didn't specify the `majorDimention`, and each item in the array is a value of the cell.
-2. we define the body of the request, in this case, it is a `valueRange` just the value item is mandatory if we specify the `range` it must match the one provided in the `update` function below.
-Here we can change the `majorDimension`
+2. I define the body of the request, in this case, it is a `valueRange` just the value item is mandatory if I specify the `range` it must match the one provided in the `update` function below.
+Here I can change the `majorDimension`
-3. We have the `update` function, here we will pass the `spreadsheeId`, the `range`, the `valueInputOption` because it is a single range update, otherwise, it will be in the body.
-Finally, we pass the `body` that contains the values.
+3. I have the `update` function, here I will pass the `spreadsheeId`, the `range`, the `valueInputOption` because it is a single range update, otherwise, it will be in the body.
+Finally, I will pass the `body` containing the values.

 ![write_sheet.png](images/write_sheet.png){: .center}